Public API · MCP Server · Watchlist + Alerts + EDGAR

 - meta.data_freshness_seconds

-- Age in seconds of the freshest market data used by the momentum eval.
-Live calls typically 30–90s; null when market is closed.
+- Age in seconds of the freshest data sample used by the momentum eval.
+Typical calls are 30–90s; null when market is closed.

 - meta.rate_limit_remaining